WebOfTrustInfo/rwot8-barcelona/draft-documents/did-auth-oidc.md

 This paper is guided by the following set of motivations and design decisions:

-* Whenever possible, reuse of existing specs.
+* Reuse existing specs whenever possible.
 * Remain compatible with existing specs that are reused.
-* Layer DID Auth functionality such that it can be added incrementally without breaking existing uses of the self-issued functionality
+* Layer DID Auth functionality such that it can be added incrementally without breaking existing uses of the self-issued functionality.

 ### How to Prove Control of a DID